 The only downside to everything was the lack of information regarding location, which meant getting home after the production had finished was a bit of a nightmare.
 Though, for what has simply got to be the most unique, bizarre and downright fun movie-going experience out there, it’s a small price to pay.

-Secret Cinema’s current production is running from 6th November through until 2nd December.
-For further information about them and what they do at their website.
+Secret Cinema’s current production is running from 6th November until 2nd December.
+For further information visit the Secret Cinema website here.

 Check out their previous production of Blade Runner in the video here: